Plan a Weekend Getaway to Mount Magazine State Park- the Highest Point in Arkansas

 We absolutely loved camping here.

-The is no cell phone reception at the campground.
+There is barely any cell phone reception at the campground.

 How much does it cost to camp at Mount Magazine?